dmenne/d13cbreath/README.md

 dieter.menne@menne-biomed.de

-The software was developed in cooperation with the ETH and Department of Gastroenterology of the University Hospital of Zürich, Switzerland.
+The software is being developed in cooperation with the ETH and Department of Gastroenterology of the University Hospital of Zürich, Switzerland.
 Thanks to Andreas Steingötter and Werner Schwizer.

+__!!
+The package is under active development, and functions may change any time.
+Be warned !!__

 * Reads several formats of 13C data: IRIS/Wagner (partially supported), BreathID
 * Creates sample data and writes sample SQLite database; default database is in `<HOME>/Gastrobase2/Gastrobase2.sqlite`.